 - Recent studies have shown that the nitrogen load into the Lake includes significant sources from municipal and industrial waste, atmospheric deposition, agriculture and natural sectors.
 The contribution of each source is not well understood and the available information is in some cases contradictory.
 There is a need to apply state-of-the-art techniques to improve the estimates.
 There is also almost a consensus that the current equation of nitrogen use efficiency applied in regions with sufficient application of N does not fit to the regions with too little N (East Africa).

 Role in Towards INMS

-- Innovation platforms will be created to explore the best way of making the knowledge gained in the context of this initiative useful to the communities in and beyond the region.
+- Innovation platforms are being created to explore the best way of making the knowledge gained in the context of this initiative useful to the communities in and beyond the region.
 It is expected that good practices intended to improve N use for production, while minimizing environmental pollution will be adopted by the key stakeholders to improve food and nutrition security in sustainable way.
 Policy decisions to support the implementation of the good practices are also anticipated.
-The key stakeholders will therefore include farmer organizations, extension services, industry, suppliers of N inputs, agricultural NGOs, the Civil Society, regulatory bodies, policy makers, national and regional organizations inter-and national organizations, partner-state governments, etc.
+The key stakeholders therefore include farmer organizations, extension services, industry, suppliers of N inputs, agricultural NGOs, the Civil Society, regulatory bodies, policy makers, national and regional organizations inter-and national organizations, partner-state governments, etc.

 For more information on the partners that are part of this Regional Demonstration please see our Regional Case Study Partners page.